 Whereas, our lakes, streams, and wetlands are intimately connected to the water contained in this glacial material, and In order to keep a sulfide mining operation reasonably dry, the pumping required would reduce lake and water well levels, reduce stream flows, and impair wetland function, and

-Whereas, Badger Minerals is planning to conduct exploratory drillings for sulfide minerals, at the Wolf River Deposit, near the upper Wolf River, which is also of great county, Tribal, and regional significance, and
+Whereas, GreenLight Metals controls the Lobo Deposit and the Black Property in the Town of Schoepke, and is proposing to conduct exploratory drillings in areas north and west of Lucille Lake near the upper Wolf River, which is also of great County, Tribal, and regional significance, and

-Whereas, the water resources of Oneida County are of profound importance, providing many people that live and work here with sustenance, for generations, from our incredible fisheries, and many others that benefit economically from the folks that come from far and wide to enjoy the scenic beauty of the Northwoods, and
+Whereas, the water resources of Oneida County are of profound importance, providing many people that live and work here with sustenance for many generations from our incredible fisheries, and many others that benefit economically from the folks that come from far and wide to enjoy the scenic beauty of the Northwoods, and

 Whereas, the future of Oneida County depends on keeping our water clean and protecting our lakes, streams, and wetlands.